GitauHarrison/notes/deploy_to_heroku.md

 Created postgresql-solid-77130 as DATABASE_URL
 Use heroku addons:docs heroku-postgresql to view documentation
 ```
-`DATABASE_URL` environment variable stores the URL for the newly created database, which will be available when the application runs.
+`DATABASE_URL` environment variable (as seen in the output above) stores the URL for the newly created database, which will be available when the application runs.
 The application will look for the database URL in that variable.

 To find out the exact URL associated with your database, run this command: